 Cardinals' J.J.
 Nelson: Limited Wednesday

-Nelson (hamstring) was limited at Wednesday's walkthrough, Darren Urban of the Cardinals' official site reports.
+Nelson (hamstring/tooth) was limited at Wednesday's practice, Kent Somers of The Arizona Republic reports.

-For the second straight week, Nelson is kicking off preparation with a limited practice, which extended through each session in advance of Week 3.
-In the end, he was a distant third in terms of offensive snaps (52) to fellow wideouts Larry Fitzgerald (77) and Jaron Brown (76) on Monday against the Cowboys, and Nelson failed to make a mark in the box score, despite being targeted three times.
-With the return of John Brown (quadriceps) in a limited capacity at Wednesday's walkthrough, Nelson could soon be vying with another capable, albeit injury-prone, receiver, thereby hurting his potential to produce.
+For the third week in a row, Nelson's practice reps will be capped, as mentioned Wednesday by head coach Bruce Arians, according to Mike Jurecki of Arizona Sports 98.7 FM.
+On this occasion, a tooth issue has joined his hamstring as the culprits on the injury report.
+It's unclear if one supersedes the other, but his health woes have left him as the fourth option, at best, in the passing attack behind Larry Fitzgerald, Jaron Brown and Andre Ellington.

 More News